 A full body lift can remove excess folds of skin, cut out stretch marks, lift sagging buttocks as well as remove excess fat.
 The exact surgical contouring procedures that we will use for your full body lift will depend on the extent of what needs to be done.

-Body Lift Before and After Images
+Body Lifting Surgery Before and After Images

-How is a full body lift performed?
+How is a full-body lift performed?

 A full body lift requires a general anaesthetic and takes anywhere from four to seven hours to complete.
 It’s all dependent on what needs to be achieved in your unique circumstances.